 Students pay prevailing fees for the BBA(Hons) or BBA Acc (Hons) Programme until they have completed at least 132 of the 180 MCs in the concurrent degree programme; thereafter students pay prevailing MPP fees.

-Those staying beyond the fifth year (excluding any leave of absence) in the concurrent degree programme may be required to pay full (unsubsidized) BBA (Hons)/ BBA Acc (Hons) or MPP fees.
+Those staying beyond the fifth year (including any leave of absence) in the concurrent degree programme may be required to pay full (unsubsidized) BBA (Hons)/ BBA Acc (Hons) or MPP fees.

 Students currently receiving financial aids for their BBA/ BBA Acc programme should consult their awarding organisations concerning whether any extra fees will be covered.
 Many NUS-funded scholarships cover tuition fees for the fifth year in dual-degree programmes.
 The School of Business also offers attractive full entrance scholarships to direct–entry students that covers up to the fifth year of study.
 The LKY School of Public Policy also offers attractive financial aids.